 Reading Goals Model Preference

 Administrators or teachers can use this class preference to choose which goal model each class will use.
 The goal model determines the types of goals and how students will see their goals and progress.
-Teachers can also choose a goal model when they go to the Student Goals tab in the Accelerated Reader Record Book.
+The difficulty level model determines whether students receive average book level goals or are shown a reading range that the teacher can set.
+Teachers can also choose a goal model and reading range setting when they go to the Student Goals tab in the Accelerated Reader Record Book.

 If you'd like to watch a video about the goal models and how to select them, see https://renaissance.widen.net/s/qgjlsx8f5h/arreadinggoalsmodel.